Chritical-Code/E-Dog/docs/development.md

 #### post

-The post app handles everything related to posts.
+The post app handles everything else related to posts.
 This includes creating/editing posts and viewing them after.

 #### user